 My interest in teaching began in 2012 as part of City Year Chicago, an organization dedicated to helping teachers and working with students on the cusp of dropping out.
-Working at Amos Alonzo Stagg Elementary in the Englewood neighborhood of Chicago, I taught literacy sixth- and seventh-grade students.
-Many of my students had difficulty putting words together and grew frustrated working through paragraphs and even sentences.
+Working at Amos Alonzo Stagg Elementary in the Englewood neighborhood of Chicago, I taught literacy to sixth- and seventh-grade students.
+Many of my students had difficulties putting words together and grew weary working through paragraphs.
 To thwart frustration, I learned to energize learning by reaching out to students’ interests.
-I knew from experience that a lesson customized to reach individual interests could calm students and activate intellectual curiosity.
+As a first-generation student long plagued by troubles in school, I knew that a lesson customized to reach individual interests could calm students and activate intellectual curiosity.
 I decided that as a teacher I would let students interests inform and often guide the delivery of content.
 As a professor pursuing a larger goal, I aim to teach students empathy while engaging them in critical thinking yet maintain a commitment to engaging students as individuals with individual minds.

 At Brown University, I evolved as a teacher.
 I served as a teaching assistant in courses on American history, looking at topics including political movements, empire-making, legal development, and the Civil War.
 During the Summer at Brown program, I taught a course on the social history of war.
 In “The People’s History of War,” students assessed the often-overlooked part women and African Americans played in wars.
 They wrestled with the irony of violence as a means of liberation and entree into the body politic.

 In 2017, I began teaching courses at Tougaloo College, a historically black institution steeped in the history of the civil rights movement.
 In the fall, I taught “African American Leaders of the Nineteenth Century,” looking at notable trailblazers including Mary Ann Shadd Carry, Harriet Tubman, and Frederick Dougalss.
 In the spring of 2018, I offered “The American Civil War” and “Soldiering in the African Diaspora,” exploring the military service of men and women of African descent in Africa and the Americas from sixteenth century to the twenty-first century.
 In the course, students analyzed the decisions of men and women in the African Diaspora to support military forces as they navigated oppressions rooted in slavery and anti-black racism.
 (See Tougaloo’s History Department newsletter here.)
-For my teaching, students at Tougaloo, as well as students taught as a TA at Brown, nominated me for the Presidential Award for Excellence in Teaching, which I received in May 2018.
+For my teaching, students at Tougaloo and Brown, nominated me for the Presidential Award for Excellence in Teaching, which I received in May 2018.

 In the fall of 2019, I look forward to teaching at Weber State University in Ogden, Utah.